MatthewSummons/PHYS2160/README.md

-Introductory Computational Physics PHYS2160.
+# PHYS2160 Introductory Computational Physics
-  Introduction to Object Oriented Programming and Numerical Analysis (with numpy and matplotlib)
+Introduction to Object Oriented Programming and Numerical Analysis (with numpy and matplotlib).
 Please refer to the course outline for more details about the course and its schedule.

-Below are examples of pieces of some notable programs
+Below are examples of pieces of some notable programs.

-# Bubble Sort Implementation
+## Bubble Sort Implementation
 ```python
 def bubbleSort(arr):
     n = len(arr)